sharifbhuiyan/surfs_up/README.md

 ## Summary:
-<p align="justify"> We can make final decision about our analysis by creating one summary by merging summary details of june and december.
+<p align="justify"> We can make final decision about our analysis by creating one more summary by merging summary details of june and december.
 We can visualize those by histogram so that we can observe the outcome clearly. </p>